glampert/glampert.github.io/_posts/2015-10-10-reverse-engineering-lucasarts-outlaws.markdown

 Level geometry textures and UI textures are stored in the old [ZSoft PCX format][link_pcx].
 You can open them in a tool like [Gimp][link_gimp].
 Most will look like random noise if you open them, but that's not an error in the extractor.
-Most of the images are actually [palette textures][link_pal] (AKA colormaps), so then don't contain a whole image, but a pool of reusable pixels other images can use to fetch color from.
+Most of the images are actually [palette textures][link_pal] (AKA colormaps), so they don't contain a whole image, but a pool of reusable pixels other images can use to fetch color from.
 Palettized textures with shared palettes is one of the oldest forms of lossy image compression used by games.